Emerging Reliance Behaviors in Human-AI Content Grounded Data Generation: The Role of Cognitive Forcing Functions and Hallucinations: Background

 \section{Background}

-Within a large, multinational company, ABC\footnote{Anonymized} Company, HR is looking to automate some of the question-answering tasks.
+Within a large, multinational company, Human Resources (HR) is looking to automate some of the question-answering that takes up much of the time of employees within that department.
 Using LLMs to do this is attractive given recent advances, but it is well known that they hallucinate and must be fine-tuned to avoid potential misinformation in HR-related tasks and associated liability concerns.
 Our study's design was shaped by our need to generate high quality fine-tuning data for content-driven dialogue tasks.
 This need extends beyond HR to various customer support domains lacking pre-existing content-grounded dialogue (i.e. a company launching a new product with associated documentation).
 While the subject of our inquiry is HR, we use Customer Support and HR support interchangeably in the study.
 Customer support's primary aim is to assist customers by addressing inquiries and concerns about products or services, ensuring a positive experience and satisfaction.
 In a large corporation, HR services oversee workforce management, including payroll and benefits administration.
 Employees often approach HR with questions about various benefits and services, including healthcare similar to how customers might approach customer services about products or services \cite{majumder2021chatbots,vosburgh2007evolution,hayward2006transforming}.